 - 1. Physical development is promoted through both daily structured and choice activities, such as playground, movement activities and gym. - 2.
-Fine motor development is promoted by the inclusion of manipulative and age appropriate tools. - 3.
-Teachers and parents can refer to the Motor Development Resource Manual located in the Teacher Workroom for more specific activities to use in the classroom and for at home. - 4.
+Fine motor development is promoted by the inclusion of manipulative and age appropriate - 3.
 Children have use of appropriately sized gardening tools, our weaving loom, and other garden implements.
 They also regularly plant seeds and care for our school garden, all activities that promote fine and gross motor skills.